nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 ### Values and Types

 -  The firmware is compiled to use 32-bit integers and single-precision (32-bit) floats.
-Address pointers are also 32-bit, and this allows all Lua variables to be encoded in RAM as an 8-byte "`TValue`" (compared to the 12-byte `Tvalue` used in Lua 5.1
+Address pointers are also 32-bit, and this allows all Lua variables to be encoded in RAM as an 8-byte "`TValue`" (compared to the 12-byte `TValue` used in Lua 5.1).
--  C modules can statically declare read-only tables known as a "`ROTable`".
+-  C modules can statically declare read-only variant of the `Table` structure type known as a "`ROTable`".
 There are some limitations to the types for ROTable keys and value, in order to ensure that these are consistent with static declaration.
 ROTables are stored in code space (in flash memory on the ESPs), and hence do not take up RAM resources.
 However these are still represented by the Lua type _table_ and a Lua application can treat them during execution the same as any other read-only table.
 Any attempt to write to a `ROTable` or to set its metatable will throw an error.
 -  NodeMCU also introduces a concept known as **Lua Flash Store (LFS)**.
 This enables Lua code (and any string constants used in this code) to be compiled and stored in code space, and hence without using RAM resources.
 Such LFS functions are still represented by the type _function_ and can be executed just like any other Lua function.

 ### Environments and the Global Environment